ChilledAlpaca/overlayMaker/readme.md

 - overlay picture in 1080x1080 (testet with png)

 Function:
-- takes an image an scale it up/down to the size of the overlay picture.
+- takes an image and scale it up/down to the size of the overlay picture.
 (Scale depends on the smaller dimension)
 - crop the middle of the picture
 - works on horizontal or vertical images
 - download the canvas (note: when executed locally then the browser will scream for https)